danest/metorik-helper/readme.txt

 To your theme's `functions.php` or a custom plugin.

+The other option is to simply 'dimiss' a Metorik notice and they will no longer appear.

+To hide the links from individual orders/products, you can click the 'Screen Options' tab at the top of the page and uncheck the Metorik option.

+**I accidentally hid the notices.
+How can I get them back?**

+We all make mistakes.
+To get them back, go to http://yoursite.com/wp-admin?show-metorik-notices=yes while logged in as an administrator.

 == Changelog ==
+= 0.6.0 =
+* Track and store customer/order referer (source)
+* Endpoint for possible order statuses
+* Endpoint for possible customer (user) roles
+* Ignore trashed orders/products in updated endpoints
+* Allow dismissing/hiding of the Metorik notices
+* PHP 5.2 compat fix

 = 0.5.2 =
 * Fix minor PHP notices in admin